-Last month, we talked a bit about some of the common torque converter problems.
-Despite the excellent capabilities and reliability of the torque converters we provide problems do arise from time to time—especially considering the extraordinary torque converter performance your extraordinary projects require.
+Despite the excellent capabilities and reliability of the torque converters we provide, problems do arise from time to time””especially considering the extraordinary torque converter performance your extraordinary projects require.
 Here’s a guide of the most common issues that could arise with your heavy machinery torque converter, as well as a list of signs and symptoms to look out for.

 1. No Power from the Converter